-6 Types of Personnel Records & Why They Are Important to Keep
+6 Types of Personnel Records You Should Keep in 2023

 Personnel records are the standard way of documenting an employee’s relationship with a company or organization.
 In some instances, these records contain fairly general information, whereas other times, they may include private or confidential details.
 Regardless of the file type, personnel records need to be regularly updated to ensure operational efficiency and success.